 Excitement.
 It’s the wave that motivates us, keeps us focused, and propels us to get things done.
 This is true no matter the situation or the individual.
 The problem is, if that excitement is not maintained or capitalized on while its at its peak, you run the risk of loosing it and the potential for a successful outcome.

-The merger and acquisition industry is not numb to this psychology.
+The merger and acquisition consultants are not numb to this psychology.
 In fact, like most people and businesses, it behooves us to not only be tuned-in to this wave of energy but to ensure the wave endures…from the very beginning of a prospective sale or acquisition all the way through to the signing on the dotted line.

 The article below, extracted from a whitepaper produced by Merrill Datasite entitled “The Seven Critical M&A Transaction Mistakes and How to Avoid Them,” does a great job of suggesting how to keep enthusiasm and excitement up until the end-goal is accomplished.
 Although it speaks directly to the merger and acquisition “crowd,” it’s underlining message can be universally applied.

 How to Achieve a Successful Business Sale Using Merger and Acquisition Consultants